thin-edge/thin-edge.io/docs/src/references/README.md

 # Reference Guides
-The Thin-Edge command-line interface (tedge CLI) is a set of commands used to create and manage Thin-Edge resources.
+The thin-edge.io command-line interface (tedge CLI) is a set of commands used to create and manage thin-edge.io resources.

 Following sections show the tedge sub commands.